Memoir Writing Prompt

 Take as long as you need.
 Days.
 Weeks.
 Months.
 Years.

-While you’re in the process, you might want to hide your notebook or camouflage the file you’re creating.
+While you’re in the process of this memoir writing prompt, you might want to hide your notebook or camouflage the file you’re creating.
 Do so, if it will make you feel safer.
 And when you review what you’ve written, if it’s too much, too hot, you might decide to delete or shred the story in its entirety.
 You might also, as suggested above, consult with a therapist or counselor as you journey along this path.
 Do whatever you need to make you feel safer, protected, supported.

 With these caveats in mind, then, if you have a wound in your writer’s heart, consider lancing it with the sword of truth.
 It’s your life.
 Write it down.